SajedHassan/CSEx61-Operating-Systems/Labs/lab4/README.md

 4. Ensure fault tolerance:
    - The system must operate correctly even if up to **two Redis nodes** fail.
 5. Use logging to record lock acquisition, release, and failed attempts.
+6. All the processes in the system must acquire the lock eventually, so the process should retry again after a while if it fails to aquire the lock.

 ---